AjitUbbanapally/44643Sec04Team05Spring2024FinalProject/README.md

 - Reset page is part of the UI Navigation View

 ### Eureka framework
-- added some components from Eureka Pachkage into Matter view page
+- added some components from Eureka Pachkage into Profile score view page

 ### configured calender
 - The user can enter ones Date of birth using a scroll through option